 A fantastic rice dish that has all the great flavors of the tropics… sweet coconut, red curry, fresh pineapple and savory roasted cashews!

-How about I stop rambling and get on to the recipe here huh?
-Lol.
-Okay, this rice dish is ahhh-mazing!
+This rice dish is ahhh-mazing!
 It’s tropical, it’s fresh, it’s flavorful, it’s easy.
 Is there a better combination?

 This rice is cooked IN pineapple juice and coconut milk… can’t you just imagine how much amazing flavor it has?!